Can Neurofeedback Help with Alcoholism?

 - A strong desire to drink alcohol

-- Need to drink every day
+- A need to drink every day

-- Drink alone often
+- Frequent drinking alone

-- Need a drink to stop trembling
+- A need for a drink to stop trembling

 - The assumption that alcohol can relax and reduce the tension and anxiety

-- Hide the alcohol and drink in secret
+- Hiding alcohol and drink in secret

-- Lie about the alcohol
+- Lying about alcohol

 According to statistics on alcohol: